findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 to the next step.
 Even non-technical people have been able to do the workshop successfully.

 We are happy to take any feedback on how to make the material even better!
-You can also reach us via SoMe channels:
+You can reach us via SoMe channels:

 <div style="display: flex">
 <span>